 - SETCOM A=(1200,8,N,1)

 Before you start transferring files, you will want to verify that you have the serial connection properly configured.
 You can do this by running the OMNITERM program on the Model II.
+You will need to set the baud rate to 1200 by pressing F1 and then “U”.
+Press F1 again to return to terminal mode.
 Once it comes up, anything you type on the Model II should show up in Serial on the MacBook and anything you type in Serial should show up in OmniTerm.
 If you have this working, then you are good to start transferring files.
 If not, then you need to go back and check your setup.

 Now you are ready to start transferring files.
 On the Model II we will not be using the OMNITERM program since that is a general purpose terminal program.
 It does have ASCII based file transfer support, but we want to use something more reliable than traditional serial ASCII transfer.
 On the OminTerm disk there is a program called OMNIXFER.
 This is an XMODEM supporting file transfer program.
 XMODEM is a reliable serial file transfer protocol developed by Ward Christensen in 1977.